sanfrancesco/prerendercloud-nodejs/README.md

 <a id="withscreenshot"></a>
 #### withScreenshot

-When a function is passed that returns true, Prerender.cloud will return both the prerendered HTML and a JPEG screenshot.
+When a function is passed that returns true, Headless-Render-API.com will return both the prerendered HTML and a JPEG screenshot.

 ```javascript
 const prerendercloud = require('prerendercloud');